Jameel-Durhan/Jameel-Durhan/README.md

 ## Hi there 👋

 # 💫 About Me:
-I'm a third year Computer Science student at McMaster University, where I also play varsity soccer.
-I have internship and project experience in Corporate Security, Data Science, and Backend Development
+I'm a third year Computer Science student at Florida International University, where I also play varsity soccer (NCAA D1).
+I have internship and project experience in Corporate Security, Data Science, Data Engineering, and Backend Development

 ## 🌐 Socials: